Wisconsin Weather, Okra, and Jambalaya…

 How to Select Okra

 Fresh okra should feel firm but not hard.
 For green okra, look for bright green pods with unblemished skin.
 Red okra is similar; look for pods that are evenly colored from top to bottom with no blemishes.
-A little browning on the stem shouldn’t be a concern, though the fresher the okra is, the greener it will be.
+Slight browning on the stem shouldn’t be a concern, though the fresher the okra is, the greener it will be.

 Fresh okra is best stored in the vegetable drawer in your refrigerator in paper bags for up to 4-5 days.
-When you’re ready to prepare it for cooking, bring it up to room temperature, rinse with cold water, and pat dry to reduce the amount of moisture released from cooking.
+When you’re ready to prepare it for cooking, bring it up to room temperature, rinse with cold water, and pat dry to reduce the moisture released from cooking.

 The Wisconsin Tie to Jambalaya